 4 – Inspiration

 Sometimes, life feels a little lacklustre.
 Your essay refuses to write itself, the sun refuses to shine and you yearn for something more.
 A book has the power to inspire you in the depths of your most serious slump.
 Take a trip to Hogwarts, converse with the long dead King Richard the Lionheart or uncover the murderer on the mean streets of New York.
 There is an adventure in every book, so go out and find it!

 5 – Educational

 Of course, one of the best reasons that books make an epic escape is that you can learn a thing or two along the way.
 Perhaps it is an actual fact out of your course textbook, or something you never knew about yourself thanks to the way you reacted to a particular story.
 Either way, there is much more to be found on your bookshelf than you may suspect.

 We love reading and there is no better place to read a good book than the comforting walls of CityBlock.
-Don’t forget, now is the perfect time to get booking for next year’s accommodation!
+Don’t forget, now is the perfect time to view our locations for next year’s accommodation!
 Make sure to take one of our 360 tours, and if you’re interested in getting dibs on a great room, make sure to get in touch.